rokath/trice/README.md

 - The needed code instrumentation is minimal:
   - Adapt a config file (hardware specific).
   - Add one small C-file to your project and include a C-header where traceLogs are used.
+  - Core instrumentation needs less 150 bytes FLASH and about 100 bytes RAM.

 ## `trice`
 - PC tool written in Go